 Rapport and Therapy

-It is critical that you have a rapport with your counselor to have the best results in a therapy experience.
-Rapport is not just that you like the therapist, but that they are helping you gain these valuable insights and perhaps turn them into meaningful action in your life.
+It is critical that you have a rapport with your counselor.
+Research tell us this will render the best results in a therapy experience.
+Rapport is not just that you like the therapist.
+The therapist must help you gain valuable insights and turn them into meaningful action.
 The relationship is about trust, something that may have been severed at an early age for many of us who had unreliable caregivers (again estimated to be half the population).
 There are critical life stages we all move through (or don’t) in life.
 The first is being able to reconcile trust versus mistrust.
 We will keep growing and evolving, but without trust in our initial caregivers, we may stumble over this issue throughout our lives.
 Relationships will be compromised without trust as will our self confidence and ability to rise above adversity (resilience!).

 When we figure out what makes us tick, we can become our more authentic self.
 The more we tell our stories to a trusted listener the better we feel.
-Not to be too reductivet, but these two statements determine the best outcomes in therapy as well as life, I think.
+I think, these two statements determine the best outcomes in therapy as well as life.
 Not everyone can attend therapy or even find a therapist they connect with.
 Not all of us have a trusted person to help us be resilient during tough times.
-That motivated us to design our classes.
-They are designed to take a more detailed look into the blog topics with practical advice on how anyone might access the help they need to become more resilient in their own lives, regardless of what you have been through.
+That realization motivated us to design our classes.
+They are designed to take a more detailed look into the blog topics.
+We try to present practical advice on how anyone might access the help they need to become more resilient in their own lives, regardless of what you have been through.
+And we are available for questions.

-Just taking that first step is often the most difficult in this journey and we hope to dispel some of the stereotypes that promote stigma when it comes to seeking help for emotional challenges and overall well being.
-We hope you’ll consider joining us at resilienceskills4life.com to explore s class that might be right for you.
+Just taking that first step is often the most difficult in this journey.
+We hope to dispel some of the stereotypes that promote stigma when it comes to seeking help for emotional challenges and overall well being.
+We hope you’ll consider joining us to explore s class that might be right for you.
 If the subject matter from these blogs intrigues you, reach out to us with your questions and concerns.
-Our intention is to provide low cost classes to increase access to this marvelous opportunity to tap into your own resilient skills and develop some new ones as well!
+Our intention is to provide low cost classes to increase your own resilient skills and develop some new ones as well!